modelica/AsianModelicaConference2020/README.md

 # Organization and Contact

-The conference is organized by Modelon K.K. in corporation with Dr. Yutaka Hirano and Modelica Association.
+The conference is organized by Modelon K.K. in corporation with Modelica Users Group Japan and Modelica Association.
 For more information and application, please contact modelica2020japanese@modelica.org.

 ## Conference Board